JonScott20/JonScott20.github.io/community_involvement.md

 **Description**

 Moving into Cal Poly was notoriously quite a pain.
-In the image above, myself and my co-leader volunteered to help move incoming freshmen into their respective residence halls.
+In the image above, myself and my co-leader (from WOW) volunteered to help move incoming freshmen into their respective residence halls.
 Both the students and parents greatly appreciated our efforts.
 We were happy to make a friendly first impression and welcome the new students to their new communities.

 --------

-### Growing Grounds
+### Growing Grounds Sigma Pi and Chi Omega

 ![GrowingGrounds](https://jonscott20.github.io/Files/Images/GrowingGrounds.jpg)

+**Date of Event:** January 28, 2017

 **Description**

-In a joint event between Cal Poly's Sigma Pi and Chi Omega chapters, members of the fraternity and sorority worked together to volunteer for a great cause.
+In a joint event between Cal Poly's Sigma Pi and Chi Omega chapters, members of the fraternity and sorority worked together to volunteer for at the Growing Grounds Nursery.
+The location is a popular place for Cal Poly students to volunteer.
+As a non-profit organization, Growing Grounds is dependant upon volunteer efforts in order to perform maintenence and daily operations.
+In this specific instance, a small group and I were given the task of locating a underground leaking irrigation pipe.

 The growing grounds website: <http://www.growinggroundsfarm.org/>